Home / Building structures & components / Walls / Modular homes with asbestos components

 Description

-An early version of prefabricated expanded polystyrene sandwich (EPS) panelling was a key element of the modular system (refer image 8), used for walls and ceilings.
+An early version of prefabricated expanded polystyrene sandwich (EPS) panelling was a key element of the modular system in the Logan Homes (refer image 8), used for walls and ceilings.

 Ceiling panels were solid sandwich panels of AC sheeting with a polystyrene core.
 Wall panels were AC sheeting attached to metal frames requiring polystyrene batts to be inserted.